GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 ![enable passport](../img/user-authn/passport/enable_passport.png)

-### Register for a developer account in social sites
+### Register for a developer account at social sites

 Every social site has its own procedure so you can join as a developer.
 Check on the internet how to proceed.
 The aim is being able to get to a page that allows creation of applications.
 For the sake of simplicity, we suggest adding at most two external providers to start.